khannasahab/beautiful-jekyll/blogs/android/mastering-android-context/index.md

 **Note**: We expect knowledge of Android basics like Activity, Fragment, Broadcast Receiver and other building blocks.
 If you are a new developer who is starting journey to Android world, this might not be the best place.

-*This is a long series, grab a coffee/tea/kahwa/beer and get stated*
+*This is a long series, grab a coffee/tea/kahwa/beer and get started*

 ### Index